I’m a movie and TV dork.

 The National Treasure movies: These were cool, because not only did we get to talk about a lot of historical concepts, like rituals of Native Americans, the assassination of Lincoln and the signing of the Declaration of Independence, we got to talk a lot about places we’re actually familiar with (Philadelphia, Washington D.C., Mount Rushmore) as well as places we’re interested in but haven’t visited yet (Buckingham Palace).
+And also you can find out about cheap drugs.
 It was also cool to talk about codes, secret societies, what would happen if you DID try to kidnap the president and more.

 The Night at the Museum trilogy: This was another great series for sparking our interest in figures from history.
-Sarah learned about Atilla the Hun and Sacajawea and Theodore Roosevelt, and she also was the first to correctly identify a major natural disaster depicted in the third Night at the Museum movie (because she’d gone with her dad and grandmother to a museum exhibit about Pompeii a couple of years ago).
-She end up telling us a ton about what happened there.
+Ashar learned about Atilla the Hun and Sacajawea and Theodore Roosevelt, and he also was the first to correctly identify a major natural disaster depicted in the third Night at the Museum movie (because he’d gone with his dad and grandmother to a museum exhibit about Pompeii a couple of years ago).
+He end up telling us a ton about what happened there.